 Do you wear your shoes in or do they wear your feet in?
 Researchers from a university in Johannesburg, South Africa compared modern humans from different populations to the feet of 2,000-year-old skeletons and concluded that, before shoes, people had healthier, stronger feet[v].
 Another study compared the feet of South African and German children and found those who regularly went barefoot had healthier feet (higher overall arches and straighter big toes) than the (European) shoe-wearers.
 The regularly barefoot also presented with fewer foot characteristics like flat feet and deformed big toes and bunions, as well as having more flexible, pliable feet[vi][vii].

-are unshod feet seem to be healthier and stronger, but this in turn may have has a positive effect on the body and how it moves.
+Not only do unshod feet seem to be healthier and stronger, but this in turn may have a positive effect on the body and how it moves.
 A recent study found regularly barefoot kids scored better on balance and motor skills than their shod counterparts[viii].
 Even our overall behavior and well-being might improve by removing our shoes.
 A decade-long study by the University of Bournemouth concluded keeping shoes OFF kids’ feet in the classroom helped them concentrate more, behave better and perform better academically[ix].

 Even the advent of soft, cushioned sport’s shoes hasn’t stopped our feet suffering either.
 In the 70’s, running shoes went mainstream with the craze for jogging.
 But when athletic shoe companies found customers were complaining of Achilles tendon and calf injuries, they upped their game.